thibaudrobin/thibaudrobin-website/content/articles/docker-kali.md

 +++

 I'm sure you have already been in the same situation than me.
 You're working at a client's house for a penetration test, a tight time slot for your tests, no downtime.
-You arrive a little late in the morning (thanks to the strikes) and your virtual machine containing all your tools doesn't want to start (I knew I shouldn't have to play with my bootloader yesterday night tss).
+You arrive a little late in the morning (thanks to the strikes) and your virtual machine containing all your tools doesn't want to start (I knew I shouldn't have play with my bootloader yesterday night tss).

 No choice, you have to reinstall this machine.
 And rapidly !